jdlanz/Birkenau-Boys/README.md

 ```

 **Note:** Before running the script, ensure `BirkenauBoys.csv` is placed in a `data/`
 subfolder within the project root.
-Your directory structure should look like this:

- Birkenau-Boys/
- ├── data/
- │   └── BirkenauBoys.csv
- └── BirkenauBoysVisualizations.R
 ### Load Packages and Data

 ```{r setup, message=FALSE, warning=FALSE}